1️⃣ If a health worker betrays you,your trust in the goodness of the world breaks.

 ▶️ look after sick members of society.

 Being surprised and taken off guard by the frequency and audacity of the red flag behaviour metered out to you by the ‘safe and caring’ health and complaint handlers brigade.
-Leaves you feeling confused and hurt.
+You start to wonder how your health needs are going to be met in the future.
+Which leaves you feeling confused and hurt and unimportant.

 1️⃣.1️⃣ Betrayal Info-graphic